koszalix/rewrite-helper/README.md

 ## Configuring static entry
 In opposition to jobs, static entry do not test host accessibility.
-Static entry only test if dns rewrite exist in AdGuardHome, it not guaranties any kind of high availability but may be usefully for devices like network printers, routers etc. To Configure static entry add following lines to configurations file.
+Static entry only test if dns rewrite exist in AdGuardHome, it not guaranties any kind of redundancy but may be usefully for devices like network printers, routers etc. To Configure static entry add following lines to configurations file.
 ```yaml
 static_entry: